rolandkakonyi/cline-global-configuration/Rules/mcp-server-development-protocol.md

 </thinking>

 1. Test Each Tool (REQUIRED)
+   - **Unit Tests:**
+     □ Write unit tests for individual functions, classes, and components within the MCP server to ensure they behave as expected in isolation.
+   - **Integration Tests:**
-   □ Test each tool with valid inputs
+     □ Test each tool with valid inputs.
-   □ Verify output format is correct
+     □ Verify output format is correct.
+     □ **End-to-End MCP Workflow:**
+       - Run the MCP server.
+       - Implement or use an existing MCP Client.
+       - Programmatically use the MCP Client to connect to your running server.
+       - Call each of the server's tools via the client's programmatic API.
+       - Assert that the responses and effects of the tools are correct.
-   ⚠️ DO NOT PROCEED UNTIL ALL TOOLS TESTED
+   ⚠️ DO NOT PROCEED UNTIL ALL TOOLS ARE THOROUGHLY TESTED WITH BOTH UNIT AND INTEGRATION TESTS.

 ## Step 4: Completion
 ❗ STOP AND VERIFY: